lemlac/mulem/docs/reference.md

     a + b + c
 ```

-If a you have nested options like `type??`, you can add additional `?`s to continuously unwrap it until you get to the value.
+If you have nested options like `type??`, you can add additional `?`s to continuously unwrap it until you get to the value.

 ```
 unnestOptions(x: int??): int? = x??